Tensor¶

 - Returns:

-[dtype=T1] A new tensor of the same shape.
+- [dtype=T1] A new tensor with the broadcasted shape.

 - Return type: